 Azorcan Launch Party in Edmonton in November 2021.

 Azorcan Kick Off Party in Edmonton in November 2022.

 Beverages at lunch or dinners.

 Russian Visa - your responsibility to attain an entry visa.

-Remember to get on the WJ Priority List to receive our tour brochure with pricing in late 2021.
+Remember to get on the WJ Priority List to receive our tour brochure with pricing in January 2022.
 We will not offer the tour to the general public until all previous passengers and priority list members have had an opportunity to register.

 Azorcan's Canada Fans World Juniors 2023 Russia Podcasts

 Listen to our CANADA FANS WORLD JUNIORS 2023 RUSSIA podcasts as we gear up to the tournament.
 Episodes will start in the fall of 2021 with information about the tour, destinations, registration, tournament information and events.

 Listen to GROUP TRAVEL EUROPE for information on Azorcan upcoming tours, destination information, special guest interviews and great travel tips.
 Some Group Travel Europe podcasts will feature some of the destinations on the WJ2023 Tour.